If you think you've been exposed to ricin, get into fresh air and call 911 or your local emergency number right away.

-Ricin is a poison that can be made from the waste left over from processing castor beans, according to the Centers for Disease Control and Prevention.
+Ricin is a poison that can be made from the waste left over from processing castor beans.
 Castor beans are used to make castor oil.

 Ricin can potentially be used as a biological weapon.
 It can be turned into an aerosol and inhaled.
 It can also be ingested from poisoned food or a contaminated water supply or injected.